divideddarko/AdventOfCode/README.md

 # Advent Of Code
 This is a place where I put all my solutions to Advent of Code.
 Some parts may not be complete but the view below shows my currently stars as it stands on AOC website.
 I will oneday redo the code that is misplaced.

+The majority of code is completed in PowerShell but other languages may also be found.

 ___
 ## 2021